-Global populations of freshwater mammals, reptiles, amphibians, birds and fish have declined drastically since the 1970s.
+Global populations of freshwater mammals, reptiles, amphibians, birds, and fish have declined drastically since the 1970s.
 Not only do wetlands and their species provide people around the world with enjoyment, they are also vital to the livelihoods of local communities.

-We strive to protect and restore iconic wetlands and species by raising awareness of their intrinsic value and importance for society, and providing the knowledge base for informed management and conservation.
+We strive to protect and restore iconic wetlands and species by raising awareness of their intrinsic value and importance for society and providing the knowledge base for informed management and conservation.

-Waterbirds are a diverse group of bird species that depend on wetlands as they complete their epic annual migrations, covering thousands of kilometres and passing over many countries and continents.
+Waterbirds are a diverse group of bird species that depend on wetlands as they complete their epic annual migrations, covering thousands of kilometers and passing over many countries and continents.
 As wetlands continue to decline, so too do these magnificent birds.

 The history of waterbird conservation and Wetlands International are closely linked.
-Back in 1937, when a predecessor organisation was known as the International Wildfowl Inquiry, our work began as part of the International Committee of Bird Preservation, with a focus on conserving waterbirds.
+Back in 1937, when a predecessor organization was known as the International Wildfowl Inquiry, our work began as part of the International Committee of Bird Preservation, with a focus on conserving waterbirds.

 While waterbirds are a highly visible species, behind them is a complex ecosystem that is often hidden.
 The system as a whole is needed to provide the values and services that wetlands are known for.
 We promote the importance of waterbirds as a way of measuring the success of wetland management and conservation.